HarshMN2345/TEAM-RECURE-VEERSA-SUBMISSION/README.md

 ## Design

 The UI/UX designs for Recure were created in Figma.
-You can view the designs here: [Link to Figma Designs](#) (Please replace # with your actual Figma link).
+You can view the designs here: [Link to Figma Designs](https://www.figma.com/design/wxG5bLpQGftYag1qWckNMA/Veersa-Hackathon-UI?node-id=1-6&t=CvIEOpccc9CjBxyB-1).

 ## Screenshots